 5. The Music Teacher (1988)

 The contest in The Music Teacher isn't just for fame or money—it's for revenge.
-Prince Scotti (Patrick Bauchau) is holding the prestigious competition in order to get back at Joachim Dallayrac (José van Dam), an opera singer who won over Scotti many moons ago.
+Prince Scotti (played by Patrick Bauchau) is holding the prestigious competition in order to get back at Joachim Dallayrac (played by José van Dam), an opera singer who won over Scotti many moons ago.

 Gérard Corbiau's sophisticated Belgian drama was nominated for Best Foreign Language Film at the Oscars, catering to the more refined audience members with a taste for culture and high art (like opera itself).